 Our quest for it should never be cynically thought of.
 On the contrary, it should be pursued with vigor and ardor and conviction, with honesty, ethics and skill, and most importantly, with courage.
 It takes more courage to seek justice than to seek vengeance.
 Aviation safety and justice owe a debt of gratitude to each of you.
 Not only those who are here but each of you who wanted to be here.
 But we especially acknowledge Pastor Doug and Mrs. Shepherd for the fortitude and courage that they had and have to stand by their principles and their quest for a measure of justice to arise on behalf of all from this tragedy, to the end that no person aboard Flight 5481 shall have died in vain.
 It is their hope and ours that we have delivered here today for each of you, some measure of justice.

-Paul J. Hedlund is a senior partner and trial lawyer for the national law firm of Baum Hedlund.
+Paul J. Hedlund is a senior shareholder and trial lawyer for the national law firm of Baum Hedlund.
 Mr. Hedlund has represented victims of wrongful death and personal injury for more than 30 years and is a member of the firm’s aviation team, which has represented hundreds of victims in aviation disasters.
-Ronald L. M. Goldman is lead trial counsel and a senior partner at Baum Hedlund and also a member of the firm’s aviation team.
+Ronald L. M. Goldman is lead trial counsel and a senior shareholder at Baum Hedlund and also a member of the firm’s aviation team.
 Mr. Goldman has been practicing law for more than 40 years.
 He is a Board Certified Civil Trial Advocate.
 At Pepperdine School of Law, as an adjunct professor for 21 years, he developed and taught the course in Aviation Accident Law.